Get your project 3D printed at Roger George Special effects. Perfect for creating 3D printed parts, props, and prototypes!

-The Chess piece shown on the right has a spiral staircase inside that goes all the way from the base to the roof.
-Making one of these pieces through traditional manufacturing, however, would be extremely difficult.
+The chess piece shown on the right has a spiral staircase inside that goes all the way from the base to the roof.
+Making one of these pieces through traditional manufacturing would be extremely difficult.
 This piece would be impossible to machine with a mill or lathe.
 Sculpting it out of wax for casting would be extremely time consuming—especially the inside of the castle.
 What’s more, it would have to be cast in several pieces and then assembled.
-But 3D printing makes creating complex pieces like this relatively easy.
+3D printing makes creating complex pieces like this one relatively easy.

-In addition to complex parts, we can actually print working assemblies, meshing gears, locking mechanisms, joints, fasteners, bearings, hinges and parts inside of parts.
-Here is a picture of a 3D printed standard crescent wrench.
-It functions as designed with no assembling, sanding, trimming or snipping!
+In addition to complex parts, we can print actual working assemblies, meshing gears, locking mechanisms, joints, fasteners, bearings, hinges and parts inside of parts.
+The 3D printed standard crescent wrench pictured here functions as designed with no assembling, sanding, trimming or snipping.
 The thumb-screw will turn and adjust the wrench teeth just like a real wrench!

 3D printing lets you you bring your design from the computer into reality in just a couple of hours—making the development process move much faster.